 Picking your model from among the best Fujifilm cameras is a daunting enough task in itself.
 The new Fujifilm X-T4 trumps even the excellent Fujifilm X-T3 at the top of the X-series range, while the X-Pro3 and its brave and revolutionary 'hidden' screen offers a completely new-yet-old shooting experience for fans of traditional cameras.

-Fujifilm has been steadily expanding the X-system lens catalogue for almost a decade now.
+Fujifilm has been steadily expanding the X-system lens catalog for almost a decade now.
 Whether you're looking for zooms or primes, wide-angles or telephotos, the system has you covered with multiple options for a range of budgets.
 The firm is continuing to innovate as well; we're eagerly awaiting the arrival of the promised 50mm f/1.0 for the X system, and we've already reviewed the amazing-value Fujinon XC 35mm f/2.

 To make it easier to find. the lens you need, we've divided our guide into categories.
-We've got telephoto zooms for those who need a bit of reach, wide-angle zooms for landscape shooters who like a wider view, standard zooms for your do-it-all day-to-day photography, a selection of different primes for those who value pristine image quality over the ability to zoom,– and finally a macro lens for getting closer than close to your subjects.
+We've got telephoto zooms for those who need a bit of reach, wide-angle zooms for landscape and travel photographers who need a wider view, standard zooms for your do-it-all day-to-day photography, a selection of different primes for those who value compactness and image quality over the ability to zoom – and finally a macro lens for getting closer than close to your subjects.
 You can use our one-click navigation bar to go straight to the section you need.

 The best Fujifilm lenses in 2020